mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 ## Common Solutions

+The most straightforward way would be to adjust the location/rotation of our `Socket.Hand.Right` skeletal mesh socket.
+This works just fine depending on the project's complexity.
+If we only have a few weapon types with similar proportions this is the way to go.
+But we should be aware of a few caveats here:

+- ❌ Need to manage dedicated sockets per weapon type...
+- ❌ ...per skeleton...
+- ❌ ...per use case (i.e. sheathed, unsheathed, left hand, right hand).
+- ❌ Weapons with significantly different proportions require extra sockets.

-The most straightforward solution would be to go back to Blender and set the origin to the hilt of the sword.
-And this will work just fine for many projects.
+A workflow that solves these issues is to go back to Blender and set the origin to the hilt of the sword.
+Again, depending on the project's complexity this will work just fine.
-But there are some issues that we need to be aware of:
+But now there are some other aspects we need to consider:

 - ❌ Have to go back-and-forth between Unreal and Blender to adjust center points.
 - ❌ Need to think about where to put the origin for each mesh.
 - ❌ Cannot use the geometric center or center of mass of the mesh (relevant for distance checks, calculating bounds, physics etc.).
-- ❌ When we rotate the sword mesh it now rotates with the hilt as its origin.
+- ❌ When we rotate the sword mesh it now rotates with the hilt as its pivot.
 - ❌ Changes to the origin affect all characters and use cases.

-We could also try to provide an offset relative transform for our sword attachment.
+We could also try to provide an explicit offset transform for our sword attachment.

 ![Blueprint sword attachment offset transform]({{ '/assets/images/posts/static-mesh-sockets/blueprint-sword-attachment-offset-transform.png' | relative_url }})